ray-project/ray/doc/source/tune-usage.rst

             "checkpoint_freq": 10,
             "local_dir": "~/path/to/results"
         },
-    }, checkpoint_mode=True, resume=True)
+    }, resume=True)

-This will restore the entire experiment state from the ``local_dir`` of the first checkpointable experiment provided.
+This will restore the entire experiment state from the ``local_dir/my_experiment_name`` of the first checkpointable experiment provided.
 Importantly, note that any changes to the experiment specification upon resume will be ignored.

 This feature is still experimental, so any provided Trial Scheduler or Search Algorithm will not be preserved.
 Only ``FIFOScheduler`` and ``BasicVariantGenerator`` will be supported.